 A completed substructure in a home in Duxbury.
 All the work was done from below without disturbing upstairs.
 This work corrected the house sagging and the rotted beams.

 Some of the most common questions or concerns of prospective clients include:

-8. “Why is Colonial Restorations, LLC the best choice?”….
-Because we are a small company, senior partner Tom Green is the individual that does the site visits.
-He, along with his son and business partner, are the ones that do the work.
+Colonial Restorations, LLC is a second generation company whose love of older building is evident.
 Be certain that if you hire someone else that the owner is on-site doing the work.
-There are lots of horror stories out there about hiring a company only to find out you only see the owner on payday.
-It’s also critical in this economy to watch out for contractors so desperate for work that they say they can do structural work when they have little or no credible experience.
+There are lots of horror stories out there about hiring a company only to find out you only see the owner on It’s also critical in this economy to watch out for contractors so desperate for work that they say they can do structural work when they have little or no credible experience.